bit-bots/imagetagger/README.md

     As a database server [postgresql](https://www.postgresql.org/) is required.
     Please seek a guide specific to your operating system on how to install a server and get it running.

-    Once postgresql is installed, a user and database need to be set up for imagetagger.
+    Once postgresql is installed, a user and database need to be set up for ImageTagger.
     Of course, the user and password can be changed to something else.
     ```postgresql
     CREATE USER imagetagger PASSWORD 'imagetagger';